-This startup file creates two NetEx/eFT aliases for displaying the local and remote directory listings, 1d and red respectively.
+This startup file creates two NetEx/eFT aliases for displaying the local and remote directory listings, 1d and rd respectively.
 It also sets the default NetEx/eFT local prefix to be MYHOST:.
-After NetEx/eFT is invoked, these new definitions will be read in, whether they are in the site startup file or the user startup file, and become available to the user as soon as the NetEx/eFT input prompt appears.
+After NetEx/eFT is invoked, these new definitions will be read in, whether they are in the site startup file or the user startup file.
+They are available to the user as soon as the NetEx/eFT input prompt appears.

 It is possible to invoke NetEx/eFT by declaring alternative startup files.
 This is done using the SEARCH qualifier on the command line when NetEx/eFT is invoked.
-By default, SEARCH is defined as '(SITE) (USER)'.
-By implication, this reads partitioned data set (pds) member SCLIENT from the local NetEx/eFT (SITE) partitioned data set and then prefix.CLIENT.UA, in that order.
-The order can be changed, other file names may be specified, or the special SEARCH keyword (NONE) can be used to override the default.
-Refer to "IBM z/OS NetEx/eFT SEARCH Keywords (SITE), (USER), and (NONE)" on page 104 for more information.
+By default, SEARCH is defined as "(SITE) (USER)".
+By implication, this reads partitioned data set (PDS) member "SCLIENT" from the local NetEx/eFT "(SITE)" partitioned data set and then "prefix.CLIENT.UA", in that order.
+The order can be changed, other file names may be specified, or the special SEARCH keyword "(NONE)" can be used to override the default.
+Refer to "IBM z/OS NetEx/eFT SEARCH Keywords (SITE), (USER), and (NONE)" on page 106 for more information.